A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Canon G7x II.

 My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
 This tends to reduce issues with cards not working or not performing correctly.

-My buffer keeps getting fill when recording video? – This usually means you’re memory card is not fast enough and you’ll need get a faster card.
+My buffer keeps getting filled when recording video. – This usually means you’re memory card is not fast enough and you’ll need to get a faster card.
 If you already have a card on the list above, you should try a different brand.
 Not all cameras work the same with each card, different production cycles between cameras and cards can produce various results and there is no guarantee the cards I rated will work perfectly with your camera.
-Lexar, Toshiba, Samsung and Sandisk are usually pretty safe bets.
+Lexar, Toshiba, Samsung, and Sandisk are usually pretty safe bets.

 Whether you’re looking for the fastest memory card or just a memory card that will last you a long time, the difference between 5MB/s or even maybe 10MB/s write speeds won’t make a very noticeable difference when you’re dealing with already very fast memory cards.
 So if there is a card that performs well but has a better warranty and is at a better price, it might be a good idea to just grab that.

-If you’re doing a lot of burst shooting for sports, nature or even a landscape photography, then it might be a good idea to go with the fastest card you can afford so you never find yourself waiting on that annoying buffer.
+If you’re doing a lot of burst shooting for sports, nature, or even landscape photography, then it might be a good idea to go with the fastest card you can afford so you never find yourself waiting on that annoying buffer.